thestormforge/optimize-controller/docs/tutorial/README.md

 $ kubectl get experiments
 ```

-You can also view their respective yamls by applying the -o yaml flag as usual.
+You can also view their full representations by applying the `-o yaml` option as usual.

 More experiment monitoring options will be coming shortly!